manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 ### Bulk

-For complete reference of payload and response see Manticore's [Bulk API](https://manual.manticoresearch.com/Data_creation_and_modification/Updating_documents/UPDATE#Bulk-updates)
+For a complete reference of payload and response, refer to Manticore's [Bulk API](https://manual.manticoresearch.com/Data_creation_and_modification/Updating_documents/UPDATE#Bulk-updates).

-Bulk allows to send in one request several operations of data manipulation (inserts,replaces, updates or deletes).
+Bulk enables sending multiple data manipulation operations (inserts, replaces, updates, or deletes) in a single request.

 ```php
 $doc = [